autodesk-platform-services/aps-building-connected-postman.collection/README.md

 <a id="migration-note"></a>
 ## 🔀 Migration Note (v2 → v3)

-`Projects` and `Project Team Members` exist in both v2 (**deprecated, scheduled for removal on 24 September 2026**) and v3.
+`Projects` and `Project Team Members` exist in both v2 and v3.
 The deprecated v2 operations stay grouped in the `Deprecated (v2)` and `BC Projects - Deprecated (v2)` folders so they remain runnable until removal.
 Behavioural differences in v3:

 * `projectSize` is returned in the unit given by `projectSizeUnits` instead of always square feet.
 * `bidFormId` is a new nullable field on project responses.